Updated: Dec 4, 2022

 Instead, ask questions like, "How would you go about doing something like this?" or "What is your process for this kind of work?" or "Can you explain, in detail, what your hiring process is?"

 Finally, judge the estimates you receive not by price, but by layout.
 Is the estimate understandable?
 Is it too simple?
-Is it too detailed?
 It is in the order in which the work will actually be done?
 Is it itemized so that you know what each different part will cost, or is it all lumped together into one price?
 Is it customized to your intentions?
+Can you clearly see where all the money is going so that the price makes sense to you?

 Finally, how is their pricing broken down?
 Is the deposit requested more than 10% of the total contract?
 Is the starting price enough to include all the materials and the first portion of labor payroll?
 Are they asking you to pay too much money before the job is finished?
 Does the payment break down make sense for the length and scope of work involved?